Wendy Millar

 Wendy Millar (born 1944) is a Northern Irish loyalist and a founding member of the Ulster Defence Association (UDA).
 She established the first UDA women's unit on her native Shankill Road in Belfast.
 Her two sons Herbie and James "Sham" Millar are also high-profile UDA members and her daughter's husband is former West Belfast brigadier "Fat" Jackie Thompson.

 UDA women's unit

-Born into a Protestant family in Belfast, Northern Ireland in about 1944, Millar was raised on the staunchly loyalist Shankill Road.
+Born into a Protestant family in Belfast, Northern Ireland, in about 1944, Wendy Millar was raised on the staunchly loyalist Shankill Road.
 She was one of the founding members of the Ulster Defence Association (UDA) which was set up in September 1971 as an umbrella organisation for the many local vigilante groups that had sprung up in loyalist areas to protect their communities from attacks by Irish republicans following the outbreak of the violent religious-political conflict known as the Troubles in the late 1960s.
 She had the nicknames of "Bucket" on account of her outspoken, loud-mouthed personality, and "Queen of the UDA" for her devotion to the paramilitary organisation.
 Described as tough and fearless, she was a heavy smoker and a "leading light in UDA circles".